History of Watford Gap services

 Blue Boar won the contract because they made the best offer.
 However, the Ministry were very aware that supporting a local firm who would be harmed by the opening of the motorway would be a good political manoeuvre.
 It was also handy that Blue Boar's design was very different to the winning bid at Newport Pagnell - Blue Boar's Watford Gap was much better for HGV drivers.
 They were one of few operators not interested in selling alcohol, although they later served it with food.

 Although the contract included an offer from the Ministry to build a covered footbridge, Blue Boar suggested the cover should be left out and the money spent on ramps instead.
+This was because there was little public need for the bridge, but it would be used by staff.

 With Blue Boar not chosen as the operator until September 1959, and the motorway due to open in November 1959, Blue Boar were asked to design an emergency toilet block and petrol station so that something would be available when the world's press arrived to experience the new motorway.

 Blue Boar wanted the emergency proposal to be compatible with their final plan.
 Let down by failed deliveries and additional land, only fuel was available when the motorway opened on 2 November 1959 - the toilets opened two weeks late.
 It was described as "dull and depressing", although many contemporary resources now call it "some brightly coloured sheds".
+No rent was charged during this period as an appreciation for the early opening.

-The services went on to completely miss its target date for full opening in April 1960.
+The development went on to completely miss its target date for full opening in April 1960.
 It opened in stages, with the northbound restaurant and footbridge opening on 13 September 1960, and the southbound transport café opening on 1 October 1960.
 An official opening ceremony was attended by Sir Owen Williams, who congratulated Blue Boar on their "enterprise".
 Despite this, Newport Pagnell was first to open in every respect.

 Its restaurants were called TopGrill and TopTray (later Pick-a-Platter).